-Since starting Quiet Please… almost three years ago, I’ve received hundreds of letters, reviews and comments from people who have been impacted by the trailer and by the film itself; here’s a diverse handful (OK, maybe 10 handfuls) of those emails and posts.
+Since starting Quiet Please… 6 years ago, I’ve received hundreds of letters, reviews and comments from people who have been impacted by the trailer and by the film itself; here’s some of those emails and posts.

 “Hi Jeff!
 I just have to say that I’m a huge fan of your work and this film in particular!
 You did an outstanding job with bringing awareness to misophonia, this film was so beautifully composed that when I watched for the first time the emotion was overwhelming.
 To see that there really are other people out there in the world who deal with the same things as me was just an indescribable feeling.
 To also be able to share this film with my friends and family in hopes of educating them about miso is something I am forever grateful for to you and everyone involved in this project.
 Thank you for this film, and for spreading awareness and education on the subject in such a stunning visual media.

 I do honestly want to thank you again for all of your hard work on this film and bringing light to misophonia.
 You and your work on this film have inspired me to pursue my dreams of creating a documentary which I am currently in the process of filming.
 Thank you a million times!” -Rae